JuliaMath/Roots.jl/README.md

 primary interface.
 It supports various algorithms through the specification of a method.
 These include:

-* Bisection-like algorithms.
+* Bracketing algorithms.
 For functions where a bracketing interval is known (one where `f(a)` and `f(b)` have alternate signs), the `Bisection` method can be specified.
-For most floating point number types, bisection occurs in a manner exploiting floating point storage conventions.
+For most floating point number types, bisection occurs in a manner exploiting floating point storage conventions for robustness.
 For others, an algorithm of Alefeld, Potra, and Shi is used.
 These methods are guaranteed to converge.
+There are a few similar algorithms (`Roots.A42()`, `Roots.AlefeldPotraShi()`, and `Roots.Brent()`).

-  For typically faster convergence -- though not guaranteed -- the `FalsePosition` method can be specified.
-This method has one of 12 implementations for a modified secant method to potentially accelerate convergence.
+  Additionally, there are 12 `Roots.FalsePosition()` methods which assume a bracketing interval. `Bisection` is the slowest, but for typical values will return an exact zero or a value where there is a sign change between adjacent floating point values.

 * Several derivative-free methods are implemented.
 These are specified through the methods `Order0`, `Order1` (the secant method), `Order2`